-Thermal ribbons come in three main types – wax, wax-resin or pure resin and are almost always black (other colours sometimes used are red and blue).
-These different types are made to print onto different label materials and are used when the life of the label needs to be long or the labels needs to survive harsh environments.
+Thermal ribbons come in three main types – wax, wax-resin, or pure resin and are almost always black (other colours sometimes used are red and blue).
+These different types are made to print onto different label materials and are used when the life of the label needs to be long or the labels need to survive harsh environments.

-Wax ribbons are the general purpose ribbons particularly adopted to standard label printers.
-Printing is possible onto all paper kinds, such as high gloss papers, coated papers and uncoated papers in particular.
+Wax ribbons are general-purpose ribbons particularly adopted by standard label printers.
+Printing is possible on all paper kinds, such as high gloss papers, coated papers, and uncoated papers in particular.

 Waxes and resins are mixed together to produce ribbons that show improved scratch and smear resistance, as well as improved solvent and heat resistance over wax ribbons.
 Wax/resin ribbons can be used on a wide range of label stocks, but are particularly good matches for coated papers.

 Wax – Resin Ribbons provide excellent durability against chemicals on paper and synthetic materials.

 This ribbon has excellent receptor multi-compatibility, and very high resistance to scratches, smears, smudges, and some moderate chemicals.
 It offers very good printing quality at high speeds and heat resistance up to 100°C.